gauravcr7rm/equal-weighted-stock-index/README.md

 - Implement database connection pooling
 - Set up database replication for high availability

-### API Performance
-- Implement more sophisticated caching strategies with TTL based on data update frequency
-- Add pagination for large result sets
-- Implement request throttling to prevent abuse
-- Add compression for API responses
-- Use asynchronous processing for long-running operations

 ### Monitoring and Logging
 - Implement structured logging with ELK stack or similar